 Ans.
 Yes.
 The 4-page format is designed for a 12-minute revision pass.
 The Last 24-Hour Revision Card on this page lists exactly what to skim from each section before walking into the exam hall.

 Ans.
 Yes.
-Pages 3 and 4 of the PDF carry the full ncert-notes-class-12-business-studies-chapter-10-marketing mix section: Product (classification, Brand vs Brand Name vs Brand Mark vs Trade Mark, three packaging levels, labelling, warranty), Price (objectives, factors, three strategies: skimming, penetration, cost-plus), Place (four channels of distribution) and Promotion (five elements: Advertising, Personal Selling, Sales Promotion, Public Relations, Publicity).
+Pages 3 and 4 of the PDF carry the full marketing mix section: Product (classification, Brand vs Brand Name vs Brand Mark vs Trade Mark, three packaging levels, labelling, warranty), Price (objectives, factors, three strategies: skimming, penetration, cost-plus), Place (four channels of distribution) and Promotion (five elements: Advertising, Personal Selling, Sales Promotion, Public Relations, Publicity).

 Ques.
 Where do I get the matching Solutions for Class 12 Business Studies Chapter 10?